Nunes memo: U.S. intelligence community

-Adam Schiff, ranking member of the House Intelligence Committee, issued a statement saying it was "[r]ife with factual inaccuracies" and was "meant only to give Republican House members a distorted view of the FBI."
+Adam Schiff, ranking member of the House Intelligence Committee, issued a statement saying it was "[r]ife with factual inaccuracies" and was "meant only to give Republican House members a distorted view of the FBI".
 Schiff also said the memo omits key information on evidence other than Steele's dossier, used in the application for the FISA warrant.

 On July 21, 2018, the Justice Department released a heavily redacted version of the October 2016 FISA warrant application for Carter Page, which stated in part "The FBI believes that Page has been collaborating and conspiring with the Russian government" and "the FBI believes that the Russian government's efforts are being coordinated with Page and perhaps other individuals associated with Candidate #1's campaign."

-On December 9, 2019, Michael E. Horowitz, the Inspector General, released his report stating that the FBI found 17 “basic and fundamental” errors and omissions in its applications to the Foreign Intelligence Surveillance Court (FISA Court), but did not find political bias during the investigation of Trump and Russia, nor did he find evidence that the FBI attempted to place people inside the Trump campaign or report on the Trump campaign.
+On December 9, 2019, Inspector General Michael E. Horowitz released a report that did not find evidence of political bias during the investigation of Trump and Russia.
 However, in a Senate hearing, Horowitz stated he could not rule out political bias as a possible motivation.

-According to the Columbia Journalism Review, the Inspector General's report "confirmed" the "allegations of abuse by Nunes."
+Nor did the report find any evidence that the FBI attempted to place people inside the Trump campaign or report on the Trump campaign; but it did find numerous errors and omissions.
+According to the Columbia Journalism Review, the Inspector General's report "confirmed" the "allegations of abuse by Nunes".

 Trump administration

 On January 24, 2018, Trump expressed support for releasing the Nunes memo.
 He reportedly told close advisers that he believed the memo would reveal the FBI's bias against him, and provide grounds for him to fire Rod Rosenstein.
-White House Counsel Don McGahn wrote that "the memorandum reflects the judgments of its congressional authors" and that the reason for its release was "significant public interest in the memorandum."
+White House Counsel Don McGahn wrote that "the memorandum reflects the judgments of its congressional authors" and that the reason for its release was "significant public interest in the memorandum".
 After its release, Trump claimed in a tweet that the memo "totally vindicates" him.